PennLINC/learning_datalad/basic_datalad_functions.md

     -m "your message" \
     <your command as normal> {inputs} {outputs}    # no need to repeat inputs and outputs again!
 ```

+## `datalad drop` --> `datalad get`
+If the data was got by `datalad` function, e.g., `datalad download-url`, then the file content can be dropped, but the information about its presence and history are maintained.

+However, for file got by manual way (not `datalad` command) + `datalad save` probably cannot apply`datalad drop`, otherwise probably faced with an error .

+`datalad drop <filename>`

+Now, the file cannot be accessed as a regular file.

+If you want to get the content back and make the file as a regular one:

+`datalad get <filename>`

 ## `datalad save`
 If you change something by plain command (instead of `datalad run`), do: